Mayurji/mayurji.github.io/_deep-learning/30DaysOfML.md

 * **Filling Values Matrix**

-  When specific set of value needs to be assigned as weight with equal weight to each feature based on sample size.
+  When a specific set of values needs to be assigned as the weight with equal weight to each feature based on sample size.
 Used in Boosting algorithm like **Adaboost**.

   ```python